 Another popular way to use essential oils for relaxation is in bath salts, body scrubs, and bath bombs.
 Taking a hot bath has always been a great way to relax.
 So, why not add some relaxing essential oils, too?
 Take a look at this video to see how to make your own bath bombs using essential oils and other natural ingredients.

 All you need to do is add oils that help you relax and destress.
 These products are easy to make and most of the supplies are readily available.
-Julie Naturally offers an e-book with full color, step-by-step instructions for how to make bath salts and body scrubs, along with other fun projects.
+Julie Naturally offers Make Your Own Gift Baskets with full color, step-by-step instructions for how to make bath salts and body scrubs, along with other fun projects.
 Check it out!
 These items make great gifts, too.
+If you want more help and additional relaxation aids, check out this bundle that includes 60+ relaxing coloring pages and several videos.

 You know the delicious smell of peppermint tea?
 It comes from the essential oils in the tea.
 So, some essential oils can be taken internally if they are properly diluted in a cup of water.
 Unlike a diffuser, however, you would only add 1-2 drops to a cup of hot water.
 Because oils don’t dissolve properly in water, they need to be mixed very well.
 They may also need the addition of a bit of something fatty to help.
 Otherwise, the oil may cling to the sides of your cup.
 Be careful with this one and don’t try this with kids.